Hand forged survival knife with a fixed high carbon steel blade.

 A few years ago a man squatting in the bush raised pigs.
 Lots of pigs.
-He ran out of money and decided to let them out to range.
+He ran out of money and decided to let them out to range in the bush.
 They ended up invading some folks’ garden.
 6 times, each time more came.
-The folks hiked to the location were he had his pen.
+The folks hiked to the location where he had his pen.
 Left a note.
 The second time a note on a tree beside his road.
 Full days warding off the pigs.
 The third day they visited his 85 year-old mother.
 Invited her and her son to dine.
-They ignored the folks invitation.
+They ignored the folks’ invitation.

 Word got out that his boars were in the bush.
 In a couple of weeks the pigs and the squatter were gone.